Table of Contents

 The Arizona Supreme Court vacated the order contained in the minute entry.
 It found the court had no authority to issue the writ of garnishment or subpoena.

 If you have questions about retroactive modification of child support order in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.